hongyuanjia/rdyncall/python/pydc/README.txt

 SIGNATURE FORMAT
 ================

-  is a formated string
+  ignoring calling convention mode switching for simplicity, the signature is a string with the following format (using * as regex-like repetition):

-  format: "xxxxx)y"
+    "x*)y"

-    x is positional parameter-type charcode, y is result-type charcode
+  where x is positional parameter-type charcode (per argument), y is result-type charcode

   SIG | FROM PYTHON 2                   | FROM PYTHON 3                   | C/C++                           | TO PYTHON 2                          | TO PYTHON 3
   ----+---------------------------------+---------------------------------+---------------------------------+--------------------------------------+---------------------------------------